 The fire started near the rest stop off Route 23 North and Spring Lake Road in the woods, according to West Milford Mayor Michele Dale.

-Echo Lake Road is still closed between Route 23 and Macopin Road, which is closed at Hylander.
+Echo Lake Road is closed between Route 23 and Macopin Road.
+Macopin Road, which was closed Thursday, has reopened.

-NewsCopter 7 was above the fire Thursday, and captured just how far that smoke spread, along with choppers dousing flames with buckets of water.
+NewsCopter 7 was above the fire Friday morning and captured just how far that smoke spread.

 ALSO READ | What is a Red Flag Warning?

-Zachary Turner says it was like his neighborhood was covered in fog.
+Zachary Turner said it was like his neighborhood was covered in fog.
 Every breath was filled with smoke.